-Some common A/C and Heating issues are
+What are some common A/C and Heating Issues?

 The air conditioning unit is an integral part of any home, and the summertime is the worst time to have air conditioning issues.
 Routine air conditioning maintenance can be the difference between needing air conditioning system replacement or a simple system cleaning.

 For the state of Virginia 14 SEER is the minimum required for new units.
 The higher the SEER rating, the more efficient the unit as they have variable stages of operation.
 Most older AC systems are rated around 10 SEER.
 Proper tune up and maintenance is the only way to make sure your air conditioning unit has a great output while using less energy.

 With our complete A/C tune up, be prepared for the summer heat coming up!

 We have worked with all different types of HVAC system including:

 - Central Air Conditioner – Most common for homes that wish to cool multiple rooms at once.
 Also known as a ducted system since it uses a split system that regulates air through ducts installed in the home.